-TIM strategies aim to reduce the

-amount of congestion caused by traffic incidents and the risk of secondary crashes.
+TIM strategies aim to reduce the amount of congestion caused by amount of congestion caused by traffic incidents and the risk of secondary crashes.
 Many of these strategies focus on improving aspects of incident detection and response, or on reducing the duration or traffic impact of individual incidents.
 The Austin-area Incident Management for Highways (AIMHigh), a task force of agencies involved with incident management in Central Texas, identified TIM as one of the most effective tools for reducing delay and enhancing safety in their 2010 AIMHigh Strategic Plan.